Tasmania: State Parliament

-Tasmania in parliamentary elections has consecutively elected minority governments since 2024.
-The premiership of Jeremy Rockliff has retained government with the support of the crossbench.

 Politics

 Tasmania has a number of undeveloped regions.
 Proposals for local economic development have been faced with requirements for environmental sensitivity, or opposition.
 In particular, proposals for hydroelectric power generation were debated in the late 20th century.
 In the 1970s, opposition to the construction of the Lake Pedder reservoir impoundment led to the formation of the world's first Green party, the United Tasmania Group.

 In the early 1980s the state debated the proposed Franklin River Dam.
 The anti-dam sentiment was shared by many Australians outside Tasmania and proved a factor in the election of the Hawke Labor government in 1983, which halted construction of the dam.
 Since the 1980s the environmental focus has shifted to old growth logging and mining in the Tarkine region, which have both proved divisive.
 The Tasmania Together process recommended an end to clear felling in high conservation old growth forests by January 2003, but was unsuccessful.

-In 1996, the House of Assembly consisted of 35 seats with 7 seats per each of the five electorates.
-By the 1998 election, the number of seats had been reduced down to 25, or 5 per each electorate.
-This resulted in the reduction of the Greens' number of seats from 4 to 1, and increased the proportion of seats held by both the Labor and Liberal parties.
-This was despite growth in population (five-fold since responsible government) and an increase in the voting percentage required for a majority government.
-There was also no public consultation, and inquiries at the time had recommended the opposite.
-The House of Assembly Select Committee in 2020 recommended in its report that the number should be increased again from 25 to 35, arguing that such a small representation would undermine democracy and limit the capabilities of the government.
-In 2010, the major party leadership had even endorsed reinstating the 35 seat number, but Liberal and Labor support was withdrawn the following year, with only the Greens keeping their commitment.